-When you adopt the concept of managing your energy and not your time, the ability to unplug and recharge becomes the most important tactic.
-This is my process...
+When you adopt the concept of managing your energy and not your time, the ability to unplug, turn off the noise and recharge becomes the most important tactic.
+Optimization of anything, your health, your athletic ability, your problem solving skills, your emotional state... it all requires rest and recovery.

-Have you ever had one of those weekends where you get off work on Friday, wake up Saturday exhausted from the prior week, waste the day away thinking about it, and then begin feeling the creeping dread starting on Sunday as you brace yourself in anticipation of the crazy week ahead?
+Have you ever had one of those weekends where you get off work on Friday, wake up Saturday exhausted from the prior week, you then waste the day away thinking about the things that you need to do.. because you don't want to forget them.
+Then you begin feeling the creeping dread starting on Sunday as you brace yourself in anticipation of those things that need to be done?

-I used to do this all of the time.
-But I stopped a few years back by introducing a simple planning process, this is how I did it.
+I used to do this all of the time, it was my normal routine.
+But I stopped a few years back by introducing a simple planning process... maybe process isn't the right word... ritual?
+Anyhow, this is how I did it.

 The Hemingway Bridge

-I started using this process when I was at Juno in 2019, but I didn't really know the name of the tactic until recently while reading Tiago Forte's book about building a second brain.
+I started using the Hemingway Bridge when I was at Juno in 2019.
+I didn't really know the name of the tactic until reading Tiago Forte's book about building a second brain.

-Earnest Hemingway had a rule for himself when he we writing.
-He would write each day, but only stop a writing session when he knew exactly where the plot and story were going.
+Earnest Hemingway had a rule for himself when he was writing.
+He would write each day, and he would only stop writing when he he had clarity on exactly where the plot and story were going next.
 Rather than writing for a period of time or until he was exhausted he would simply keep at it until he could see the next step.
 At that point he would capture the idea, take the proper notes that would allow him to pick up where he left off, and then disconnect knowing that when he returned he would have a "bridge" from his prior work into his future work.
 This allowed his future self to to pick up right where he left off.

 The key idea here is that you don't just work to exhaustion every day, you reserve some momentum and pay it forward to yourself into the future.